K7MDL2/IC905_Ethernet_Decoder/README.md

 This project is supporting efforts to understand and utilize the Icom IC-905 Controller to RF Unit ethernet messages to perform band decoder functions.
 The main goal is to extract PTT events and current RX/TX frequency from the ethernet cable physically close to the RF unit eliminating long control cable runs to tower mounted units to operate relays for antenna switching and amplifier control.
 It also frees up the USB port for a local computer connection for logging and digital mode applications.

 For a very similar LAN side network solution that will work with the 905 and other CI-V radios (currently the 905, 9700 and 705) see  https://github.com/K7MDL2/CI-V_Serial_Band_Decoder.
 It uses wfView virtual serial port as a LAN to serial bridge.
 Run wfView and the program on a Pi4 or Pi5.
+As of April 2025, I got GPIO code for PTT in, BAND OUT and PTT OUT working directly in wfView and have contributed it to the wfView dev team.
+This will remove the need for the separate CI-V Serial decoder app on a Pi.

-This is an undocumented protocol so Icom could change it in future firmware updates rendering these progams useless, be warned.
+The comms between the 905 controller and RF Unit are undocumented so Icom could change it in future firmware updates rendering these progams useless, be warned.
+I have been running it on Pi 3 with a coax switch outside for several week now, it has been very reliable.
+I run the USB decoder and the Pi5 etherent decoder on my bench and they are stable as well.
+The Pi3 cannot handle the data load when the 905 is in ATV mode.
+I do not use ATV so no problem for me.

 The normal supported RF Unit connection is a point to point ethernet cable using the RF Unit ethernet port.
 There is another ethernet port for normal network control.